 While my makeup is as minimal as possible as it is, sometimes I opt for an even more natural look: a bit of RMS “Un” CoverUp Concealer (full review here) where needed, which I set with Benecos Translucent Powder; I also use this translucent powder on my eyelids to control the oil and achieve a matte look.
 Then I, with a very light hand, apply as even as possible layer of Ere Perez Translucent Corn Perfecting Powder, followed by a bit of a RMS Magic Luminizer and a tiny amount of Ere Perez Carrot Color Pot in Holy.
 A minimal look is then completed with Alverde Tinted Lip Balm in Raspberry and a dab of Madara Plum Lipbalm as it doubles as a lipgloss as well or with Bloomtown Tinted Lip Balm.

-In short, here is how my makeup routine look like:
+In short, here is how my makeup routines look like:

 - foundation: Ere Perez Quinoa Water Foundation; Lavera 2-1 Compact Foundation; Inika BB Cream Foundation; Ere Perez Transluscent Corn Perfecting Powder; Benecos Transluscent Powder; RMS Beauty Un-CoverUp Concealer.